-This report includes the following risk disclosures consistent with the guidance of Actuarial Standards of Practice No. 51 and recommended by the California Actuarial Advisory Panel (CAAP) in the Model Disclosure Elements document:
+This report includes the following risk disclosures consistent with the guidance of the Actuarial Standards of Practice:

-- A "Scenario Test," projecting future results under different investment income returns. - A "Sensitivity Analysis," showing the impact on current valuation results using alternative discount rates of 5.8% and 7.8%. - A "Sensitivity Analysis," showing the impact on current valuation results assuming rates of mortality are 10% lower or 10% higher than our current post-retirement mortality assumptions adopted in 2021. - Plan maturity measures indicating how sensitive a plan may be to the risks noted above.
+- A "Scenario Test," projecting future results under different investment income returns. - A "Sensitivity Analysis," showing the impact on current valuation results using alternative discount rates of 5.8% and 7.8%. - A "Sensitivity Analysis," showing the impact on current valuation results assuming rates of mortality are 10% lower or 10% higher than our current post-retirement mortality assumptions adopted in 2021. - Plan maturity measures indicating how sensitive a plan may be to the risks noted above. - The funded status on a termination basis. - A low-default-risk obligation measure (LDROM) of benefit costs accrued as of the valuation date.